NCSU-Libraries/bdap/README.md

 1. After you've built the image, you should be able to run a command like `docker run -it --rm focal:bdap /bin/bash` to start the container and enter in a shell.
 The `--rm` option will remove the container once you've exited it.

 ## Production usage
+1. Create a volume pointing to your NFS storage: `docker volume create --driver local --opt type=nfs --opt  o=addr=lib-scrc-files.lib.ncsu.edu,nfsvers=4,rw,soft,nolock --opt device=:/archives/working/born_digital born-digital`
-1. Run ``"`nuuid=1234" |Add-Content -Path .env``, replacing 1234 with your UUID.
+2. Run ``"`nuuid=1234" |Add-Content -Path .env``, replacing 1234 with your UUID.
 If you're not using SCRC's born-digital working storage, you can uncomment and use the storage variables in the .env file.
-2. From same directory where Dockerfile is, in terminal, run `docker-compose -f windows.yml up -d`
+3. From same directory where Dockerfile is, run `docker-compose -f windows.yml up -d`
-3. When returned to prompt, run `docker-compose exec bdap bash`
+4. When returned to prompt, run `docker-compose exec bdap bash`
-4. When done, in same directory, run `docker-compose stop`
+5. When done, in same directory, run `docker-compose stop`

 If you're committing your .env changes to your own repository, open the .gitignore file and uncomment .env.